Groundwater level situation 16.6.2026

-Groundwater levels still low in eastern parts of the country
+Groundwater levels still low in central and eastern parts of the country

 The groundwater situation provides an overview of groundwater levels